CarlaNavia/whatIwanttowatch/README.md

 ## MVP (DOM - CANVAS)
-MVP definition, deliverables and/or user stories
+MVP definition, deliverables and/or user stories:
+- Home: will include the header and a searcher to look for plain text or by categories.
+- App page: you will see the list of films that you are looking for
+- Film page: page to see all the details about the film
+- FAQ: some questions about how "What I want to watch?" works
+- Sign Up: registration form for new users
+- Log In: registration form for existing users

 ## Backlog
-Extra features you want to add once your MVP is done
+Extra features you want to add once your MVP is done:
+- Add a favourites tab
+- Daily random suggestion
+- Test "how are you today?" to filter films

 ## Wireframes